Online Course » MH06 Mental Health - Supporting Rehabilitation and Recovery Skills Development

 Other Courses You May Be Interested In

-ASD05 Autism Spectrum Disorder - Community Supports and Service Networking
+CW205 Child Welfare II - Community Supports and Service Networking

-This module is an introduction to child welfare and the juvenile justice system, and additional material on professionalism and professional boundaries.
-The module concludes with a detailed discussion of cultural responsiveness and diversity.
+The purpose of this module is to provide an introduction to human services and mental health, and additional material on professionalism and professional boundaries.
+The module concludes with a discussion of cultural responsiveness and diversity.

 Forgot Password help button image Create Account